iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 ### Defaults

-Every subtype of DSNode has a private default instance, all other instances of any particular type are copies of the default instance.
-This is why you should never perform application logic unless your node is running (started or stable).
+Every subtype of DSNode has a private default instance, all other instances are copies of the default instance.
+This is why you should never perform application logic unless triggered by a callback and your node is running (started or stable).

 If a DSNode subtype needs to have specific child nodes or values (most will), it should override the declareDefaults method.
 The method should: